KannonZenetism/zenetism-field-physics/lattice-mathematics/LM06-applied-structural-dynamics.md

 The product form ensures that any single misalignment reduces total consistency.
 Full consistency: \( \mathcal{C}(\Sigma) = 1 \).
 Any internal mismatch: \( \mathcal{C}(\Sigma) < 1 \).

+> **Note (Product Form Fragility):** The product form is deliberately fragile: a single \( \delta = 0 \) collapses total consistency to zero.
+This encodes the structural principle that integrity requires global alignment — one unaddressed contradiction compromises the entire signature.
+This is not a modeling artifact; it is the formal expression of the Zenetist principle that structural coherence is holistic.

 **Theorem (Signature Consistency Principle):**

 In a structurally coherent configuration, all five signature components align: